emilynordmann/AllOfUs-intro-to-r/docs/03-intro-to-viz.md

 ## R Markdown {#rmarkdown}

-For this course we will use <a class='glossary' target='_blank' title='The R-specific version of markdown: a way to specify formatting, such as headers, paragraphs, lists, bolding, and links, as well as code blocks and inline code.' href='https://psyteachr.github.io/glossary/r#r-markdown'>R Markdown</a> to write and save our code in, which is similar to the Jupyter notebooks that the workbench uses.
+For this course we will use <a class='glossary'>R Markdown<span class='def'></span></a> to write and save our code in, which is similar to the Jupyter notebooks that the workbench uses.
 We won't have time to cover too many of the features of R Markdown but it's an incredibly powerful format that allows you to create fully reproducible reports where all text, code, and analysis is contained within the one document.
 You can also use it to create websites, online books (like this one), presentations, and Shiny apps.
 If you'd like to learn more about R Markdown, there's links to additional resources in Section \@ref(resources-viz).

 ### New document